🚀 View Source

 A CLI tool for building static websites on your Mac.
 Layouts, includes, and variables in HTML, CSS, and JS.
 Markdown built-in.
 Localhost server optional.

-⤓ Download Version 2.1.0
+⤓ Download v2.2.0

 /website $ alternator --help